Who we areThe story of Czero Home, from specialist low carbon homes developer to custom build enablers.

 The Renewable House led Czero to the opportunity to build more low carbon Hemcrete houses at Long Meadow, Diss, essentially commercialising the Renewable House concept.
 Czero got planning consent for the largest ‘exception site’ in the country, pioneering a new form of intermediate low cost home ownership in rural areas.
 This heady combination of innovative solid-wall technology to save carbon and reduce running costs, along with helping local people afford houses, was difficult for the mortgage market to cope with!

 Long Meadow was built to Level 4 of the Code for Sustainable Homes, a measure of sustainability that means nothing to the average housebuyer.
 Level 6, so called “zero carbon” was never cost effectively delivered by anyone.
 We therefore looked to see whether building a house to the highest possible Energy Performance Certificate was a more appropriate challenge that would mean more to the purchaser.
-So we bought a house with planning permission, changed the design to optimise the house’s energy efficiency, and built a four bedroomed normal-looking house with the highest A rated EPC.
+So we bought a plot with planning permission, changed the design of the proposed house to optimise it’s energy efficiency, and built a four bedroomed normal-looking house with the highest A rated EPC.
 Of critical importance was that the build cost for this “eco house” was well under £1200 per square metre – highly competitive in housebuilding terms.
 So many people came round Harvest House and asked us to help them build something similar that we realised our future was in being a “custom build enabler”, and Czero Home was set up.

 So that’s where we come from.
 A passion for building highly energy efficient houses, an unrivalled understanding of how to do it cost effectively, and a desire to help as many other people build customised energy efficient sustainable homes for themselves as possible.